jhs2jhs/WebDownloadJobsManage/README.md

 5. needs to set up client for google review scrapping. may be ajax or post
 6. needs to set up for weibo scraping.
 7. at the same needs to write code for deviance score.
+8. pay bill to SSC.
+9. call to eon to sort the issue.

 3. each client computer should have a deamen, so if new jobs coming, it should be able to check the code updating on git, get the code of client software, and then call the client process if new jobs coming. at monent, it is all manually.
 For example, I need to log into each computer to start the client process, and when the job done, the process will stop competely.